 When you are having to ship heavy machinery from the UK on a regular basis, you obviously have a strict budget to stick to.
 How do you know what to factor into your budget and what kinds of costs to expect throughout the whole process?
 Texas International Freight has all the information you need to make sure your shipments run like clockwork.

 Customs cost to ship heavy machinery from the UK

-There are more logistical maneuvers involved in freight forwarding heavy goods than just getting it on and off the ship.
+There are more logistical maneuvers involved in freight forwarding heavy goods than just getting it on and off the ship at the relevant ports.
 You have the goods in the container and loaded on the ship but that’s not the end of the story.
 Quite a few hoops remain to be jumped through and the customs rates for your cargo is one of them.
 It can be quite complicated so here are a few things you need to know before you start.